hdShang/arxiv-daily/docs/cs-AI/2025-08-27/papers/250819914v1-the-next-layer-augmenting-foundation-models-with-structure-preservin.md

 ---
 layout: default
-title: The Next Layer: Augmenting Foundation Models with Structure-Preserving and Attention-Guided Learning for Local Patches to Global Context Awareness in Computational Pathology
+title: "The Next Layer: Augmenting Foundation Models with Structure-Preserving and Attention-Guided Learning for Local Patches to Global Context Awareness in Computational Pathology"
 ---

 # The Next Layer: Augmenting Foundation Models with Structure-Preserving and Attention-Guided Learning for Local Patches to Global Context Awareness in Computational Pathology